dicksondickson/ComfyUI-Dickson-Nodes/README.md

 # Dickson's ComfyUI Custom Nodes Collection

 This is a set of custom nodes that I've either written myself or adapted from other authors for my own convenience.

+# Changelog
+7-9-2024: Colormatch node is now 10x faster.

 # Nodes

 **Color match node**
 Forked from StableSR as it seems that project is not maintained.